 Well, I must have spent a lot of time at the “bar” that night, because Rominger and I got into a discussion about our pasts, and that’s when I learned of his high school basketball career back in French Lick, Ind.
 If you know the “Legend of French Lick,” you’ve likely already guessed the trivia item.

 Rominger was a 3-year varsity player at French Lick’s Springs Valley High School in 1972-75.
 And while he was starting point guard and co-captain and led his squad in steals and assists as a senior, his basketball career is better remembered for being a teammate of Larry Bird.
 Bird graduated in 1974; Rominger in 1975.

 Larry Joe Bird, Class of 1974 ...
 Kim Rominger, Class of 1975

 “Larry was good during his entire high school career but simply outstanding his senior year,” Rominger says.
 “In addition to a Sectional Championship, Larry had back-to-back 55-point games in one weekend.
-During a regular season game with perennial powerhouse Loogootee (click to see the video clip), the gym was packed and people climbed up railings outside to watch the game through the windows.”
+During a regular season game with perennial powerhouse Loogootee, the gym was packed and people climbed up railings outside to watch the game through the windows.”

-Springs Valley senior forward Larry Bird with junior point guard Kim Rominger (#11) at far left.
+Larry Bird (center) with Kim Rominger at far left.